 Unfortunately, there are times when foods and other nutritional products are sold with insufficient or incomplete warnings.
 Even worse, some products intended for infants and children reach the market with defects, adulterations, contamination, or other problems.
 Such products can lead to significant injuries to infants and children, and even death.

 Lieff Cabraser has a compelling track record in cases involving infant and child food injuries.
 We are prosecuting a case against the Simply Thick nutritional supplement for injuries it allegedly caused to hundreds of infants.
 We have also been involved in cases centering on contaminated foodstuffs like peanut butter.

-As reported in December 2013 by the Washington Post and others, recent salmonella outbreaks that sickened over 500 people and sent dozens to the hospital underscore "serious weaknesses" in U.S. oversight of poultry plants.
+As reported by the Washington Post and others, salmonella outbreaks that sickened over 500 people and sent dozens to the hospital across the country underscore “serious weaknesses” in U.S. oversight of poultry plants.
 A separate investigation by Consumer Reports suggested that those lapses have contributed to the prevalence of potentially harmful bacteria that lurk in store-bought chicken.
-The magazine independently tested more than 300 raw chicken breasts purchased from stores across the country and found that every major brand contained "worrisome amounts" of pathogens such as salmonella and E.coli, including some strains resistant to treatment with antibiotics.
+The magazine independently tested more than 300 raw chicken breasts purchased from stores across the country and found that every major brand contained “worrisome amounts” of pathogens such as salmonella and E.coli, including some strains resistant to treatment with antibiotics.

 This food supply danger with respect to chicken is of particular concern to parents.
 Chicken is commonly thought to be an excellent protein supply for young children, but the immune systems of the young are often incapable of coping with these contaminating bacteria (the same is true for the elderly as well).